 Who will be given more of what and what will be taken from whom?
 Those who have repented concerning the kingdom and received the king will be given more secrets of the kingdom.
 To those who accept the revelation of the kingdom, the revelation of Jesus Christ, God will give more revelation and truth.
 Those who reject the king, Jesus, his kingdom, and his truth, even what they have will be taken.

 Sad as it is, there are no people more spiritually disoriented today than the Jewish people.
 They had all the covenants.
-They had the word of God.
-They had the temple/presence of God.
-They had the kingdom, but it was all taken.
+They had the word of God and they had the temple/presence of God.
+Also they had the kingdom, but it was all taken.
 Jesus speaking to THEM said,

 Matthew 21:43 “Therefore I tell you that the kingdom of God will be TAKEN AWAY FROM YOU and given to a people who will produce its fruit.